vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[5]state-management/page.md

 });
 ```

-👉 All player properties and methods can be found in the [player API reference](/docs/player/components/layout/player/api).
+👉 All player properties and methods can be found in the [Player API reference](/docs/player/components/layout/player/api).

 ### Media Remote